tommynok/penumbra/README.md

 Penumbra is still in early development, thus it can break auite easily.
 If so, you can open an issue attaching debug logs.<br>
-To get debug logs, set the environment variabile `RUST_LOG=debug`.
-A file called `app.log` will be created in thr current directory.
+To get debug logs, run `antumbra` with the `-v` flag.
+A file called `antumbra.log` will be created in the current directory.

-Note: Penumbra currently only supports MT6768 devices with eMMC (so no UFS for now).
+Note: Penumbra currently only supports V5 (XFlash) devices.
 Issues reporting incompatibility with other chipset will be ignored until broader support is added.

 ## Contributing